PUF for the Commons: Enhancing Embedded Security on the OS Level: Evaluation of OS-integrated SRAM PUFs

 \subsection{Blockwise Evaluation of the Uniqueness}

-\paragraph{Evaluation between Devices} We want to quantify the device uniqueness and analyze the fractional hamming distance~\cite{h-edecc-50} between devices and blocks, as a preparation to derive unpredictable secrets.
-Figure\autoref{fig:inter_dists_hamm_blocks1024} displays our results.
+\paragraph{Evaluation between Devices} We want to quantify the device uniqueness and analyze the fractional hamming distance~\cite{h-edecc-50} between devices and blocks, as a preparation to derive unpredictable secrets:

+where $r_{a,i}$ and $r_{b,i}$ denote the bit values of two devices at position $i$ in a block of the length $m$=1024\,Bytes.
+Figure\autoref{fig:inter_dists_hamm_blocks1024} displays our results for the fractional hamming distance between unique device pairs.
 Assuming a location-independent occurrence of zeros and ones, the ideal distance is 0.5.
 Our measurements fluctuate around an average value of 0.48 except for the block at 4\,kB (bootloader, \cf~\autoref{sec:eval_mem_bias}), a slight deviation from the optimum case.
 Based on these results, we consider memory pattern as unique.

-Figure\autoref{fig:inter_dists_hamm_blocks1024} additionally presents the blockwise min. entropies between all devices as a lower bound of its uniqueness.
+Figure\autoref{fig:inter_dists_hamm_blocks1024} additionally presents the blockwise min. entropies (\cf~\autoref{eq:hmin}) between all devices as a lower bound of its uniqueness.
 The min. entropy is commonly used to determine input lengths in crypto-contexts (\eg key lengths).
 Our results reveal a min. entropy of $\approx$ 75\,\% for each block, which is in agreement with~\autoref{sec:eval_entropy} and sufficient to derive unique secrets.
 As an example, a naive key generator would require 171\,Bits of uninitialized memory to create a 128\,Bit maximum entropy key.

 \paragraph{Evaluation on a Single Device} We apply the same methodology to $\approx$ 700 readouts on the same device to quantify its initial randomness, required to derive distinct seeds.
 Thereby we utilize a low-power cycle with a sleep delay of one second.
 Figure~\autoref{fig:intra_dists_hamm_blocks1024} presents our results for the blockwise hamming distances and min. entropies.
 The intra-device hamming distances reveal a different picture than the inter-device analysis.
 Even though a majority of bits remain stable over retries, a small portion adds noise, which leads to intra-device distances of $\approx$ 0.06 (average).
 This behavior remains stable among all memory blocks.
 Bit flips lead to an intra-device min. entropy of 6.8\,\%$\pm 0.51 (\sigma)$, which supports seed generation.
 Conversely, a reproducible key generator must eliminate these.
 To dimension sufficient correction schemes, we also search for the bit error probability in every block and between all measurements, and find the maximum at $p_e$=0.086.